Critical Transitions in Interacting Particle Systems: An Onsager-Machlup Action Functional Framework

 \section{Acknowledgements}

-This work was supported by the National Key Research and Development Program of China (No. 2021ZD0201300), the National Natural Science Foundation of China (No. 12141107), the Fundamental Research Funds for the Central Universities (5003011053), and Dongguan Key Laboratory for Data Science and Intelligent Medicine.
+This work was partially supported by the Guangdong Provincial Key Laboratory of Mathematical and Neural Dynamical Systems (2024B1212010004) and the National Natural Science Foundation of China (No. 12141107).
+The author would like to thank Dr. Zibo Wang for stimulating discussions and constructive suggestions of this work.